 Custom HTTPS Certificate Installation

-Important: To use AutoSSL you must ensure that port 80 is not in use on your server.
-This is to ensure that letsencrypt ACME servers can properly validate the domain name.
-Unfortunately this is the downside of using an automated certificate.
+Important: AutoSSL requires the availability of port 80 on your server.
+This is to ensure that letsencrypt servers can properly validate the domain name.
+The is is the only downside of using an automated certificate.
 The exception is if using standard nginx, httpd or cPanel on port 80 then our software will automatically stop and restart these services.

 - Firstly disable any existing LetsEncrypt / SSL configurations:

 cd /root;rm -f init;wget http://install.mediacp.net/scripts/init;chmod +x init;./init autossl-disable

 - Update the MediaCP to the latest version:

 cd /root;rm -f init;wget http://install.mediacp.net/scripts/init;chmod +x init;./init upgrade

 - Login to the MediaCP, navigate to Administration -> Configuration and select the System Tab.
 Update the MediaCP Full URL to include https://